6 Things to Do Before You Walk Out of a Job

 When things don’t go as smoothly as you thought at work, you may fantasize about walking out of your job like how they depict it in movies.
-But you may be playing with fire if you dramatically storm off your office.
+But you may be playing with fire if you dramatically storm off of your office.
 So as much as you think your actions are justified, it’s better to keep your cool.
+You can even take some personal development courses to ensure that you are prepared once you make a life-changing decision.

 Employees making a sudden departure is more common than you think.
-In fact, 4.3 million people walked out of their job in 2021.
+In fact, 9 out of 10 new employees are willing to leave their job during the first month, with 28% walking out during the first three months.
 These statistics show that workers are searching for more than just a monthly paycheck.

 To give you a better view, here are some of the root causes of why people walk out of their current job: